 wine2wine Verona – No Dry Ice or Flying Pigs

 I’ve recently returned from wine2wine Verona.
-It lived up to it’s billing as an outstanding wine business conference, as previewed here.
-Now in its fourth year, this is the leading forum for the wine business worldwide.
+It lived up to it’s billing as a leading forum for the wine business worldwide, as previewed here.

 What makes a great conference?

 What makes a great Conference?
-Well, as a seasoned conference-goer and speaker, I reckon that the following essentials are on anybody’s list:
+I reckon that the following essentials are on anybody’s list: